 Current News <Archived News>

+The Center moved from its earlier location into the Legion Building.
 The Medicine Park Community Center was designed in 2002 and built between 2002 and 2009.
 The building was initially funded with $100,000 legislative and ASCOG grants designated for a Wichita Mountains Area Senior Citizens Center facility.
 The resulting building was never satisfactory for a senior center facility.
 With no rooms to be dedicated to senior programs, the need to reconfigure the ballroom back to community use at the end of each senior center activity, no storage for senior specific equipment and material, the seniors sought a more satisfactory place to meet, serve, and enjoy.

 In October, 2010. the American Legion, Post 193, Lawton/Fort Sill, disbanded, folded its flag, and turned their building back to Comanche County.

 The WMASCC asked the county commissioners to consider letting the seniors make the Legion Building its center.
 It was

 Comanche County property because in the 1970's the US Department of Interior had deeded them the excess Fort Sill land.
 The Interior Dept. had placed strict public-use restrictions on the site, but finally, in May, 2011, agreed that the WMASCC could manage the building and Legion Park

 In the Legion Building for the past year, the senior center is focusing of the following: